Keyboard shortcuts

 To enable mentions, add entries to the [mentions] table in triagebot.toml.

-There are two optional values that can be specified in the table:
+There are three optional values that can be specified in the table:

 [mentions."src/tools/cargo"]